MedicodiBiscotti/biscottiCFG/README.md

 `jarate` is the preset for using Jarate.
 It will use the default crosshair and will switch to your melee immediately after throwing Jarate.
 If you hold `ALT`, it will switch to your primary (Sniper Rifle) instead.
 The switching can be reversed by editing the `+jarate_t` and `-jarate_t` aliases.
 This setting is enabled by default.

 It is worth noting that it actually switches weapon after throwing *faster* than the game normally would, which is actually a pretty big advantage and I feel kind of dirty knowing that.
+Technically, you can accomplish the same thing by switching weapons really fast manually, so it's not a cheat and it only happened as a result of me needing to accurately track which weapon you have out.

 Keep in mind that if you switch to the jarate and press and release to throw it before the jarate is actually out, it will misfire and switch weapons again without having thrown it.

 `razorback` is pretty much identical to Gunboats.
 It will remove slot2 from the mousewheel and any attempts to go to slot2 won't change any script settings like crosshair or viewmodel.